Archetypal Analysis++: Rethinking the Initialization Strategy: Preliminaries

 This can be equivalently expressed as minimizing the sum of projections of the data points on the archetype-induced convex hull as follows

 where $\conv(\Zs)$ refers to the convex hull of the set $\Zs$.
 An example of archetypal analysis and the projection errors is depicted in Figure~\ref{fig:AA}.
 The optimization problem is a generalized low-rank problem \citep{udell2016generalized}, which is biconvex but not convex.
-Because it is biconvex, a local optimum can be found via an alternating optimization scheme as introduced by \citet{cutler1994}.
-However, the quality of this local optimum is directly dependent on the initialization. \looseness=-1
+Because it is biconvex, a local optimum can be found via an alternating optimization scheme as introduced by \citet{cutler1994}, such as the standard one outlined in Algorithm~\ref{alg:AA}, which can be found in Appendix~\ref{app:alg}.
+However, the quality of such a local optimum is directly dependent on the initialization.

-\paragraph{Archetype Initializations} Popular ways of initializing the archetypes $\Z$ is by using data points chosen uniformly at random (called \textit{Uniform}) or the FurthestSum procedure \citep{morup2010archetypal,morup2012archetypal}, but we also introduce FurthestFirst.
+\paragraph{Archetype Initializations.} Popular ways of initializing the archetypes~$\Zs$ is by using data points chosen uniformly at random (called \textit{Uniform}) or the FurthestSum procedure \citep{morup2010archetypal,morup2012archetypal}, but we also introduce FurthestFirst.
 Originally proposed for the metric $k$-center problem, the \emph{FurthestFirst} algorithm \citep{gonzalez1985clustering,hochbaum1985best} selects the first center/archetype uniformly at random and iteratively adds the point that is furthest away from the closest already selected center/archetype.
 Formally, the index of the next point is $j^\text{next} = \argmax_{i\in[n]} \left ( \min_{\q\in\Zs} \|\x_i-\q\|_2 \right)$.
 Specifically for archetypal analysis, \citet{morup2010archetypal,morup2012archetypal} propose a modification of FurthestFirst called \emph{FurthestSum}, which sums over the distances of the already selected points, \ie, $j^\text{next} = \argmax_{i\in[n]} \left ( \sum_{\q\in\Zs} \|\x_i-\q\|_2 \right)$.
 To increase the performance, the first point, which was chosen uniformly at random, is usually discarded in the end and replaced by a new point chosen via the criteria outlined above.

+Although not designed as an initialization strategy, we also mention \emph{AAcoreset} \citep{mair2019coresets} as it was used for the initialization of archetypes by \citet{black2022archetypal} and \citet{chapman2022large}.
+A coreset is a small subset of the original data set that allows for a more efficient training of archetypal analysis.
+The selection probability of every data point is given by $p(\x) \propto \|\x-\mu\|_2^2$, where $\mu$ is the mean of the data set $\Xs$. \looseness=-1